jxxcarlson/blockParser/README.md

   parse = blockParse >> Tree.map inlineParse
 ```
 The system described here is configurable, with the language
-definition contained in a single moodule.
+definition contained in a single module.
 Changing it changes the language (section 4).

+Parsing document (see `./PARSE.md`) results in an abstract
+syntax tree (AST) whose nodes carry the type of the block and
-As discussed in `./docs/PARSE.md`, the parser is *injective*,
-meaning that the source can be recovered verbatim from the
+an array of lines corresponding to the text parsed.
+Thus, the parser is *injective*, meaning that the source can be recovered verbatim from the
 parse tree.
 In more technical terms, the functions `blockParse`
 and `parse` have left inverses.

 There is also a module `Edit` exposing
 a function which implements incremental parsing.
 By *incremental*, we mean that when the source text is edited, one does not have to re-parse the entire document
 to obtain a valid parse tree.
 Many edits require one to re-parse a small fraction of the source text.
 Such a capability makes possible interactive editing of documents which which are parsed, then rendered in real time.
 The strategy for doing this
-is explained in section 10 of `.docs/PARSE.md`
+is explained in section 10 of `./PARSE.md`

 The implementation language used in this project is
 [Elm](https:elm-lang.org), a statically typed